cassianorsd/react-openlayers-styled-map/README.md

   return (
             <StyledMap
-              id='map' // Optional, just in case of conflict with other components height='800px'
+              id='map' // Optional, just in case of conflict with other components startCoordinates={[-49.20, -26.50]}
-              width='800px'
-              startCoordinates={[-49.20, -26.50]}
               startZoom={11}
-              osmBasemap //Enable OSM Background for quick testing defaultControls={{
+              tileDebug // Enable tile debug overlay for testing osmBasemap //Enable OSM Background for quick testing defaultControls={{
-                // You can use boolean value or access Openlayers options for each default control as follow:
+                /*
+                You can leave {} to enable the default props for each control See Openlayers Specific control documentation for custom properties */
-                fullScreenMode: { tipLabel: 'Click to toggle' },
+                fullScreenMode: { tipLabel: 'Click to toggle' }, zoomButtons:{},
-                zoomButtons: true,
                 zoomSlider: {},
                 scale: {
                   bar: true,